Shock Waves

 refusing to eat, go out of her house, drive a car, accept or seek help.

-1978-1982… four years of seeking help with no improvement.
+1978-1982…four years.
+My husband and I desperately tried to find help and different living arrangements with no improvement in her functioning.
 My mother returned to old friends in Tennessee for six weeks; everyone was stunned to see her sudden and rapid decline.
 When in-home living assistance failed, she was moved to assisted living during these years.
 Counseling and psychiatric intervention with medications eventually culminated in hospitalization and electro-shock therapy.
-The psychiatrist suggested that the death of her mother and sister during childbirth when she was six years old could have relevancy to this grief reaction and collapse.
-She would not communicate with me, her friends or a therapist.
-My phone calls, cards, letters received no response.
-Personal visits or visits with my husband and children were most difficult.
+There was no history of depression or mental instability during her lifetime.
+This was a shocking and unexpected happening at the age of sixty-nine.

 Nothing helped.

-Thus, I decided to take my mother to this osteopath.
+Thus, I decided to take my mother to this Osteopath.

 When I asked him if he could help her, his response was: